ahmeterdem1/SSL-Messager/README.md

 `END <incorrect username or password> \r\n`

+To log in, proper syntax is below:

+`PUT username password \r\n`

+If username already taken, servers response:

+`TRY <username already taken> \r\n`

+If not, server just sends the _ACCEPT_ query and logs in the user.

 To send messages, client sends the following query with its session token:

 `MSG target username message token \r\n`